Franjobe/GIT/README.txt

-DESDE GIT TO GITHUB - newGitBranch2!
+DESDE GIT TO GITHUB - newGitHUBBranch!